rrgmc/debefix/README.md

 go get github.com/RangelReale/debefix
 ```

+## Goals

+- For developer seeding or test fixtures, not for inserting a huge amount of records.
+- YAML files are to be manually edited, so they must be easy to read and write.
+- Input can be files or memory, to allow creating simple tests.

 ## Field value expressions

 - `!dbfexpr "refid:<table>:<refid>:<fieldname>"`: reference a **refid** field value in a table.
 This id is